Tochukz/Amazon-Web-Services/EventBridge/readme.md

 ### Getting Started
 The basics of EventBridge is to create rules that route events to a target.

 __Event bus__
 Every AWS account has one default event bus.
-This default event bus received all the events from AWS services.
+This default event bus receives all the events from AWS services.

 __Custom event bus__
 You can create you own custom event bus which you can use to receive events from your custom applications and services
 ```
 $ aws events create-event-bus --name MyEventBus